 - Two public service announcements featuring The Oogieloves aired on TV in 2009 and 2010 respectively.
 The former year was the originally slated release for their first movie, which wound up getting delayed to patent the film's interactive technology.

-- An exhibit in partnership with the Natural History Museum in London for the upcoming third Fantastic Beasts opened in November 2020 for the movies original release date even though it was pushed back twice note before settling on a July 2022 release.
+- An exhibit in partnership with the Natural History Museum in London for the upcoming third Fantastic Beasts opened in November 2020 for the movie’s original release date even though it was pushed back twicenote and up once before settling on a April 2022 release.

 - Sonic Boom: Fire & Ice, the third and final Sonic Boom video game was originally planned to be released in Fall of 2015, but Sega delayed the game to a 2016 release to allow more development time and coincide with the Sonic series' 25th anniversary.
 This didn't stop Carl's Jr. and Hardee's from having a kids' meal promotion for Fire & Ice around the time of the game's originally-planned release date.